gazebosim/gz-sensors/tutorials/install.md

 ### Windows

-Binary install is pending `ignition-rendering` and `ignition-sensors` being added to conda-forge.
+Binary install is pending `gz-rendering` and `gz-sensors` being added to conda-forge.

 ## Source Install